Looking for a dining experience a little left of centre? Look no further, as we've deep-dived into the best themed restaurants in Melbourne.

 Easey's brings together the quintessential cultural cornerstones of Melbourne.

-At Easey's, the best of Melbourne's art, music, transport, people, food and drinks combine on top of the End to End building on Easey St, Collingwood.
+Burgers in a train because, well, normal is boring!
+At Easey's, the best of Melbourne's art, music, transport, people, food, and drinks converge atop the End to End building on Easey St, Collingwood.
 The views from this themed restaurant in Melbourne are phenomenal, and the food portions are large and delicious.

-Indulge in one of Easey's burgers, hot dogs, mac and cheese, chips, tater tots, dim sims, chicken wings and doughnuts before coming back down to earth.
+What's on the menu?
+Easey's is burger territory, and they do it properly.
+Indulge in juicy burgers, hot dogs, mac and cheese, crispy fries, tater tots, dim sims, chicken wings and doughnuts before coming back down to earth.

 Location: 48 Easey St, Collingwood